 (b) "Secondary dose monitoring system" means a system which will terminate irradiation in the event of failure of the primary dose monitoring system.

 (18) "Dose rate" means absorbed dose per unit time, for machines with timers, or monitor unit per unit time for linear accelerators.

 (19) "Electronic brachytherapy" means a method of radiation therapy where an electrically generated source of ionizing radiation is placed in or near the tumor or target tissue to deliver therapeutic radiation dosage.

-(31) "Interruption of irradiation" means the stopping of irradiation with the possibility of continuing irradiation without resetting of operating conditions at the control panel.
+(30) "Interruption of irradiation" means the stopping of irradiation with the possibility of continuing irradiation without resetting of operating conditions via the control system.

 (33) "Leakage radiation" means radiation emanating from the radiation therapy system except for the useful beam.

 (34) "Light field" means the area illuminated by light, simulating the radiation field.

 (35) "Megavolt (MV)" or "mega electron volt (MeV)" means the energy equal to that acquired by a particle with one electron charge in passing through a potential difference of one million volts in a vacuum.
 Current convention is to use MV for photons and MeV for electrons.